Zattyla/irene-bot/README.md

 > A K-Pop & Utility Assistant for Discord, developed by Katty.

 ## 📌 About The Project
-Irene is a state-of-the-art, custom-built Discord bot designed exclusively to manage, entertain, and protect K-Pop communities.
+Irene is a custom-built Discord bot designed exclusively to manage, entertain, and protect K-Pop communities.
 From automated SNS tracking to advanced moderation, Irene keeps the server engaged and strictly organized.

 ---